HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/radio.md

 ## Trivia

-- The radio uses the same sound effects as the [Deathray](/weapons/guns/deathray) except for the firing sound
+- The radio used the same sound effects as the [Deathray](/weapons/guns/deathray) except for the firing sound until v0.16.0

 # History

+- 0.17.0
+  - New texture
+- 0.16.0
+  - Added unique reloading and switching sound effects
 - v0.14.0
   - Range increased to 50 (from 0)
   - Bullet speed decreased to 0.01 (from 1)